DFHack/dfhack/docs/Plugins.rst

 drybuckets
 ==========
-This utility removes water from all buckets in your fortress, allowing them to be safely used for making lye.
+Removes water from all buckets in your fortress, allowing them to be used for making lye.

 fixdiplomats
 ============
-Up to version 0.31.12, Elves only sent Diplomats to your fortress to propose tree cutting quotas due to a bug; once that bug was fixed, Elves stopped caring about excess tree cutting.
-This command adds a Diplomat position to all Elven civilizations, allowing them to negotiate tree cutting quotas - and you to violate them and start wars.
+Adds a Diplomat position to all Elven civilizations, allowing them to negotiate tree cutting quotas - and you to violate them and start wars.
+This was vanilla behaviour until ``0.31.12``, in which the "bug" was "fixed".

 fixmerchants
 ============
-This command adds the Guild Representative position to all Human civilizations, allowing them to make trade agreements (just as they did back in 0.28.181.40d and earlier) in case you haven't already modified your raws accordingly.
+Adds the Guild Representative position to all Human civilizations, allowing them to make trade agreements.
+This was the default behaviour in ``0.28.181.40d`` and earlier.

 .. _fix-unit-occupancy:

 fix-unit-occupancy
 ==================
-This plugin fixes issues with unit occupancy, notably issues with phantom "unit blocking tile" messages (`Bug 3499`_).
+This plugin fixes issues with unit occupancy, notably issues with phantom "unit blocking tile" messages (:bug:`3499`).
 It can be run manually, or periodically when enabled with the built-in enable/disable commands:

 :(no argument):         Run the plugin once immediately, for the whole map.